3D models are ubiquitous in many fields:

 f 2 3 4

-Translation moves a point by a constant vector \((t_x, t_y, t_z)\):
+The translation moves a point by a constant vector \((t_x, t_y, t_z)\):

-\[ t(p) = (x + t_x, \; y + t_y, \; z + t_z) \] Translation is not a linear transformation (it cannot be represented by a \(3 \times 3\) matrix multiplication, since \(t(0) \neq 0\) in general).
-This property is the reason for the need for homogeneous coordinates described later.
+\[ t(p) = (x + t_x, \; y + t_y, \; z + t_z) \] Translation is not a linear transformation (it cannot be represented by multiplication by a matrix \(3 \times 3\), since \(t(0) \neq 0\) in general).
+This property gives rise to the need for homogeneous coordinates described later.

 Scaling multiplies each coordinate by a scale factor:

-\[ s(p) = (s_x \, x, \; s_y \, y, \; s_z \, z) \] In matrix notation:
+\[ s(p) = (s_x \, x, \; s_y \, y, \; s_z \, z) \] In matrix notation :

-\[ S = \begin{pmatrix} s_x & 0 & 0 \\ 0 & s_y & 0 \\ 0 & 0 & s_z \end{pmatrix} \] If \(s_x = s_y = s_z\), the scaling is uniform (the object keeps its proportions).
-Otherwise, it is non-uniform (the object is deformed, for example stretched along one axis).
+\[ S = \begin{pmatrix} s_x & 0 & 0 \\ 0 & s_y & 0 \\ 0 & 0 & s_z \end{pmatrix} \] If \(s_x = s_y = s_z\), the scaling is uniform (the object preserves its proportions).
+Otherwise, it is non-uniform (the object is deformed, for example stretched along an axis).

 A rotation preserves distances and angles (it is an isometry).
-It is described by a \(3 \times 3\) orthogonal matrix:
+It is described by an orthogonal \(3 \times 3\) matrix:

-\[ R = \begin{pmatrix} a & b & c \\ d & e & f \\ g & h & j \end{pmatrix}, \quad R\,R^T = I \text{ and } \det(R) = 1 \] The columns (and rows) of \(R\) form an orthonormal basis: they are mutually orthogonal and of unit norm.
+\[ R = \begin{pmatrix} a & b & c \\ d & e & f \\ g & h & j \end{pmatrix}, \quad R\,R^T = I \text{ et } \det(R) = 1 \] The columns (and rows) of \(R\) form an orthonormal basis: they are mutually orthogonal and of unit length.
 The condition \(\det(R) = 1\) distinguishes rotations from reflections (which have a determinant of \(-1\)).

-There are several ways to parameterize a rotation in 3D: Euler angles (three successive angles around the axes), axis-angle (an axis and a rotation angle around that axis), or quaternions (a 4-component representation, widely used in animation for its efficiency and absence of singularities).
+There are several ways to parameterize a rotation in 3D: Euler angles (three successive angles around the axes), axis-angle (an axis and a rotation angle around that axis), or quaternions (a four-component representation, widely used in animation for its efficiency and absence of singularities).

-\[ sh_{xy}(p) = (x + \lambda \, y, \; y, \; z) \] In matrix notation:
+\[ sh_{xy}(p) = (x + \lambda \, y, \; y, \; z) \] In matrix notation :

 Rotation and scaling are linear transformations, representable by \(3 \times 3\) matrices.
-Translation, on the other hand, is a non-linear transformation that cannot be directly encoded by a \(3 \times 3\) matrix.
+Translation, however, is a non-linear transformation that cannot be encoded directly by a \(3 \times 3\) matrix.

-This poses a practical problem: in computer graphics, rotations, scalings, and translations are constantly chained together to position objects in the scene.
-For example, to place an object in the world, one might apply a scaling (to adjust its size), then a rotation (to orient it), then a translation (to position it).
-If only rotations and scalings were matrices, it would be necessary to maintain two separate representations (a matrix for the linear part and a vector for the translation), which would considerably complicate the code.
+This poses a practical problem: in computer graphics, one continually chains rotations, scalings and translations to position objects in the scene.
+For example, to place an object in the world frame, one can apply a scaling (to adjust its size), then a rotation (to orient it), then a translation (to position it).

-Idea: add an extra coordinate to obtain a unified 4D representation, in which all affine transformations (including translation) are expressed as matrix products.
+Idea: add an extra coordinate to obtain a 4D unified representation, in which all affine transformations (including translation) are expressed as matrix products.

-The unified affine transformation is then written as a \(4 \times 4\) matrix product:
+The unified affine transformation is then written as a matrix product \(4 \times 4\) :

-\[ \begin{pmatrix} p' \\ 1 \end{pmatrix} = \begin{pmatrix} L & t \\ 0 & 1 \end{pmatrix} \begin{pmatrix} p \\ 1 \end{pmatrix} = \begin{pmatrix} L\,p + t \\ 1 \end{pmatrix} \] with \(L\) the linear part (\(3 \times 3\)) and \(t\) the translation vector.
+\[ \begin{pmatrix} p' \\ 1 \end{pmatrix} = \begin{pmatrix} L & t \\ 0 & 1 \end{pmatrix} \begin{pmatrix} p \\ 1 \end{pmatrix} = \begin{pmatrix} L\,p + t \\ 1 \end{pmatrix} \] with \(L\) the linear part (3 × 3) and \(t\) the translation vector.

 For a point \(p = (x, y)\), we add a coordinate: \(p = (x, y, 1)\).

-Translation becomes a linear operation:
+Translation becomes a linear operation :

-\[ \begin{pmatrix} x + t_x \\ y + t_y \\ 1 \end{pmatrix} = \begin{pmatrix} 1 & 0 & t_x \\ 0 & 1 & t_y \\ 0 & 0 & 1 \end{pmatrix} \begin{pmatrix} x \\ y \\ 1 \end{pmatrix} \] Similarly for rotations and scaling, which are expressed as \(3 \times 3\) matrices in 2D homogeneous coordinates.
+\[ \begin{pmatrix} x + t_x \\ y + t_y \\ 1 \end{pmatrix} = \begin{pmatrix} 1 & 0 & t_x \\ 0 & 1 & t_y \\ 0 & 0 & 1 \end{pmatrix} \begin{pmatrix} x \\ y \\ 1 \end{pmatrix} \] The same applies to rotations and scaling, which are expressed as matrices \(3 \times 3\) in 2D homogeneous coordinates.

-In 3D, 4-component vectors and \(4 \times 4\) matrices are used.
+In 3D, we use four-component vectors and matrices \(4 \times 4\).

-\[ M = T_0 \, R_0 \, S_0 \, T_1 \, R_1 \, S_1 \, \dots \] The advantage is considerable: regardless of the complexity of the transformation chain, the result is always a single \(4 \times 4\) matrix.
+\[ M = T_0 \, R_0 \, S_0 \, T_1 \, R_1 \, S_1 \, \dots \] The advantage is substantial: regardless of the complexity of the transformation chain, the result is always a single matrix \(4 \times 4\).
 Applying this transformation to a point amounts to a single matrix-vector multiplication.
 This property is massively exploited by the GPU, which can transform millions of vertices by applying the same matrix \(M\) to each of them in parallel.

-[Warning]: the order of multiplications matters.
+[Attention]: the order of multiplications is important.
 Matrix transformations are not commutative in general: \(T \, R \neq R \, T\).
-By convention, the rightmost transformation is applied first.
+By convention, the transformation on the far right is applied first.
 Thus, \(M = T \, R \, S\) means: first scaling, then rotation, then translation.

-Point: \((x, y, z, \mathbf{1})\) – translation applies.
+Point : \((x, y, z, \mathbf{1})\) — the translation is applied.

-\[ M \begin{pmatrix} p \\ 1 \end{pmatrix} = \begin{pmatrix} L & t \\ 0 & 1 \end{pmatrix} \begin{pmatrix} p \\ 1 \end{pmatrix} = \begin{pmatrix} L\,p + t \\ 1 \end{pmatrix} \] Vector: \((x, y, z, \mathbf{0})\) – translation does not apply.
+\[ M \begin{pmatrix} p \\ 1 \end{pmatrix} = \begin{pmatrix} L & t \\ 0 & 1 \end{pmatrix} \begin{pmatrix} p \\ 1 \end{pmatrix} = \begin{pmatrix} L\,p + t \\ 1 \end{pmatrix} \] Vector : \((x, y, z, \mathbf{0})\) — the translation does not apply.

 \[ M \begin{pmatrix} v \\ 0 \end{pmatrix} = \begin{pmatrix} L & t \\ 0 & 1 \end{pmatrix} \begin{pmatrix} v \\ 0 \end{pmatrix} = \begin{pmatrix} L\,v \\ 0 \end{pmatrix} \] This behavior is consistent with geometric operations: